sgrove/netligraph/README.md

 It takes a few seconds to prune the graph in JavaScript (which is then cached to the local filesystem), but I wanted to keep the POC as self-contained as possible.
 In a real deployment this would be done on OneGraph's side.

+## Detect disabled APIs at query time in GraphiQL
+We can easy detect when a query into a disabled service is made, and prompt the user to enable it with one click inline, so the experience of sharing/trying queries would be quite seamless.